 Click Here for tab for You Are My King (Amazing Love) by Hillsong Worship

-This song was originally written by Billy James Foote and performed by the musical group Hillsong Worship which was released in 2002 for their fifth album.
+This song was originally written by Billy James Foote and performed by the musical group Hillsong Worship, and was released in 2002 for their fifth album.
 Foote wrote the song as a tribute to his love for God.

 This song has been performed in a couple of different keys.
-For this example, we are using D, but if you needed to play this in E you can simply take the exact same chord progression and raise all the chords by a whole tone.
-The chords we’ll be using are D2, D/F sharp, A, and G.
+For this example, we are using D, but if you needed to play this in E, simply take the exact same chord progression and raise all the chords by a whole tone.
+The chords we’ll be using are: D2, D/F sharp, A, and G.

-Click Here for tab for Broken Vessels by Hillsong
+Click Here for tab for Broken Vessels (Amazing Grace) by Hillsong

-Although we have already listed one version of Amazing Grace already, the fact is there are so many unique renditions and versions that we had to mention one more of them.
+Although we already listed one version of Amazing Grace, there are so many unique renditions and versions that we had to include one more.
 Performed once again by the Hillsong musical group, this is technically a cover, but they do mix up the chord progression of the song quite a bit.